SolidWallOfCode/txn_box/doc/directive.en.rst

 In this case, :code:`key-value` is an object, with keys "location", "status", and "body", which must be handled by the directive implementation.

-Getting back to "set-preq-host", the easiest way to provide a functor is to create a static method in the class and pass that as the functor.
+Getting back to "proxy-req-host", the easiest way to provide a functor is to create a static method in the class and pass that as the functor.

 .. literalinclude:: ../plugin/src/Machinery.cc
-   :start-at: class Do_set_preq_host
+   :start-at: class Do_proxy_req_host
    :lines: 21-32

 The functor is required to hand back a handle to the new instance and an :code:`Errata` instance,